 At WAINVAM-E, we propose to carry out for you, the DPPH test to quantify the power of your antioxidants, to measure the antioxidant efficacy of yours ingredients (fruits, vegetables, spices, sounds of cereals…) or formulas.

-The DPPH test is a colorimetric method based on the degradation of the DPPH° radical (2,2-diphenyl-1-picrylhydrazyl).
-An antioxidant will have the ability to give up hydrogen or a singlet electron to the synthetic DPPH° radical of violet coloring to stabilize it in DPPH, of yellow-green coloring whose absorbance is determined at 515nm.
+The DPPH test is a colorimetric method based on the reduction of the DPPH°(2,2-diphenyl-1-picrylhydrazyl) radical.
+An antioxidant will have the ability to cede hydrogen or a singlet electron to the synthetic violet-colored DPPH° radical which absorbs at 515nm to transform it into a more stable, yellowish-colored form.

 - Sample to analyze :